petercpark/easy_korean_steno/README.md

 # Easy Korean With Steno

 Intuitive Korean steno with Plover.
-It is a Python dictionary and requires the Plover Python Dictionary plugin (get it from the plugin window in Plover).
+You should first learn how to do normal English steno [Art of Chording](https://www.artofchording.com/).
+It is a Python dictionary and requires the Plover Python Dictionary plugin (get the Plover Python Dictionary plugin from the plugin window in Plover).
 It works on a Macbook, but it is not tested on Windows or Linux.

 ## Demo